Optometry BSc (Hons)

 - Recognised European or International equivalent qualifications are considered.
 If English is not your first language, you must have evidence of your English language skills:

-- You must have obtained a minimum score of 7 in the academic International English language Testing System (IELTS).
+- You must have obtained a minimum score of 7 in the academic International English language Testing System (IELTS) or equivalent.
 Individual scores for each section of the test must not be lower than 6, with the exception of the ‘Speaking’ section, where a minimum score of 7 is required.

 - Please note that English language tests need to have been taken no more than two years prior to the start date of the course